Alexand3-R/Threema4-Decrypter/README.md

 Hoang-OS3

 ## TO-DO
-Implement support for passing the Master Key passphrase to the tool.
+Implement support for passing the Master Key passphrase to the decryption script.